wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 3. Run the job below in the same directory that contains the "mitobim_samples.txt" file (this path can be modified in the job file if desired).
 Since full paths are required for the "interleaved_sequences" directory which contains the interleaved sequences and the seed fasta file, they do not have to located in the same directory.

+4. When the job completes, there should be a separate folder for each sample labeled ["sample_name"_mitobim].
+The final assembled contig will be in the directory with the last assigned interation.

 ```
 # /bin/sh
 # ----------------Parameters---------------------- #